Cryptography

 Metadata protection

 The content of your messages is always encrypted.
 But metadata -- who is talking to whom, when, how often -- can reveal just as much.
-Hushwire applies several layers of metadata protection:
+Hushwire protects metadata on two fronts:

 Sealed sender